 Transfers to Les Houches and Servoz are some of the quickest in the alps, at around an hour from Geneva Airport.
-Les Houches, along with the neighbouring village of Servoz, are the gateway to the Chamonix Valley and both have a more relaxed, family appeal, yet are just a short distance from the all the ski resorts of both the Chamonix and Evasion Mont Blanc areas (St Gervais, Megève, Les Contamines etc).
+Les Houches, along with the neighbouring village of Servoz, are the gateway to the Chamonix Valley.
+Both have a more relaxed, family appeal, yet are just a short distance from the all the ski resorts of both the Chamonix and Evasion Mont Blanc areas (St Gervais, Megève, Les Contamines etc).

 Lovely Les Houches!